 Lateral sewers impact the environment and local waterways, so keeping them in good working condition is essential.
-A leak or spill can send human waste straight into local groundwater and California waterways and become an environmental and public health disaster.
+A leak or spill can send human waste into local groundwater and California waterways, becoming an environmental and public health disaster.

-Everyone must keep their sewer lateral in good working order, including residential property owners.
+Everyone, including residential property owners, must keep their sewer lateral in good working order.

 What are your obligations before selling your home in Santa Cruz?
 Here’s what you need to know.

 The City of Santa Cruz Requires an Inspection

 Sewer inspections are essential to selling your home in Santa Cruz because the city requires them before you’re allowed to close.
 As of June 26, 2018, the Santa Cruz City Council requires all property owners to have the sewer lateral inspected by an authorized inspector before selling.

 Why is this the case?
 The city decided to take a harder line on private sewer lines after recording over 100 reported spills between 2015 and 2018.
 During that period, over 100 incidences of spills seeped out of home owner’s sewers and onto the city sidewalks and streets.
 The rule also addresses the contamination in the San Lorenzo River, which the California Water Board says is partly caused by leaks from lateral city sewers.

 When you inspect your sewer, you receive either a Pass or Fail from the inspector.
 If it passes, the inspection form goes to the city, and the town then issues your Sanitary Sewer Certificate for your sale.
 Only when you have your Sanitary Sewer Certificate can you sell your home?

 Failing the inspection doesn’t need to be a disaster.
 You have two paths forward.
 The first option is to repair the sewer and get a second inspection.
 You can get your Sanitary Sewer Certificate if you pass the second one.